How to become HIPAA compliant in the cloud: a guide for AWS users

 HIPAA (Health Insurance Portability and Accountability Act) establishes security and privacy rules for handling Protected Health Information (PHI).
 Any organization storing or processing PHI must comply to prevent breaches, legal penalties, and reputational damage.

 In the AWS cloud, HIPAA compliance means using HIPAA-eligible services, enforcing strict security controls, and signing a Business Associate Agreement (BAA).
-However, compliance isn’t something automatic– organizations must properly configure and continuously monitor their AWS environment.
+However, compliance isn’t automatic – organizations must properly configure and continuously monitor their AWS environment.

 HIPAA compliance challenges in the cloud